 The Highest Waterfall in New Mexico

-Brazos Falls in the Brazos Cliffs next to the Lodge, is one of the world’s highest waterfalls, plunging 1,700 feet when it’s active.
-It’s produced by Spring runoff from the plateau behind the towering Brazos Cliffs in the month of May, and usually tapers off in early June.
+Brazos Falls in the Brazos Cliffs next to the Lodge, is one of the world’s highest waterfalls, plunging 1,300 feet when it’s active.
+It’s produced by Spring runoff from the plateau behind the towering Brazos Cliffs and is typically active from mid-April through mid-May.